camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 # Timer Intermediate Catching Event

 A timer intermediate event acts as a stopwatch.
 When an execution arrives in catching event activity, a timer is started.
-When the timer fires (e.g. after a specified interval), the sequence flow going out of the timer intermediate event is followed.
+When the timer fires (e.g., after a specified interval), the sequence flow going out of the timer intermediate event is followed.

-A timer intermediate event is defined as a intermediate catching event.
+A timer intermediate event is defined as an intermediate catching event.
 The specific type sub-element in this case is a timerEventDefinition element.

 ```xml
 <intermediateCatchEvent id="timer">